Bedrock-OSS/bedrock-wiki/docs/world-generation/feature-types.md

 "coordinate_eval_order": "zyx"
 ```

-After the coordinates for an iteration have been determined, world generation moves its focus within the target: acknowledging its restrictions, attempting its placement, evaluating its MoLang, and (if possible and relevant) continuing by placing its children and their children and so forth.
+After the coordinates for an iteration have been determined, world generation moves its focus within the target: acknowledging its restrictions, attempting its placement, evaluating its Molang, and (if possible and relevant) continuing by placing its children and their children and so forth.

 When finished with the target’s feature tree, if more iterations have yet to be run from the scatter feature, focus returns to the scatter feature beginning with the first-evaluated coordinate and execution is resumed.